ferpasri/TbUIS-UIS/README.md

 The goal _-DskipTests_ defines a test skip that could end the process assembly with intentionally inserted error version of bean.

-### 1. b) Deploying UIS-Web on Tomcat server
+### 1. b) Deploying UIS on Tomcat server

 The assembled WAR application can be deployed on a web server Servlet with a container such as Tomcat.
 War file is on Tomcat server can be deployed in two ways.
 The first is to insert the created WAR file to a folder with other web applications and run the server (or restart).
 Tomcat browses the folder and any new or updated web WAR archives unpack and access the web application.
 The second option is so-called. _Hot Deployment_, which allows you to deploy a separate web application at runtime server.
 On Tomcat, you can use _Hot Deployment_ using _Tomcat Manager_.

 ### 2. a) Setting up a database

-You must create a new database before running the UIS-Web application for the first time, which application will use for persistence of data.
-To use this database UIS-web applications also need to set the user, password, database url (there are also other attributes) for the JDBC database connector in the file (path in WAR file) _WEB-INF/classes/META-INF/persistence.xml_.
+You must create a new database before running the UIS application for the first time, which application will use for persistence of data.
+To use this database UIS applications also need to set the user, password, database url (there are also other attributes) for the JDBC database connector in the file (path in WAR file) _WEB-INF/classes/META-INF/persistence.xml_.

 Basic database settings:
 - Name of database: 	**uis-web-db**